railwayapp/docs/src/pages/reference/starters.md

 ---

 Starters allow you to deploy a fully configured project that is automatically connected to infrastructure.
-Examples of starters are
+Examples of starters are:

 - NextJS app with Prisma
 - Django app connected to Postgres